pomarec/circus/docs/source/for-ops/using-plugins.rst

       checked. '*' or 'None' means that all workers will be checked.
     **skip_dirs**
       A comma separated directory names list indicating which folders should be skipped.
-'None' means that no directory will be skipped.
-Default : 'None'
+Default : no folders will be skipped.